 \subsubsection{Quantity and Risk Decision Agent}

-Most existing trading agents assume fixed-unit trades, overlooking the dynamic adjustment of position size and risk exposure.
-To overcome this limitation, FinPos introduces the Quantity and Risk Decision Agent, which determines the specific trade size after a directional decision has been made.
-This agent considers the account’s position state, structured memory, and risk references (e.g. Conditional Value at Risk, CVaR~\cite{CVaR}; see Appendix ~\ref{appendix:cvar}) to exercise more precise control over capital allocation and risk levels.
-In addition, to prevent excessive exposure, we cap the size of each trade to the maximum suggested by the 95\% CVaR.
-Such a mechanism improves adaptability under market volatility and supports balancing short-term opportunities with long-term robustness.
+FinPos introduces the Quantity and Risk Decision Agent, which determines the specific trade size after a directional decision has been made.
+This agent determines trade sizes through an explicit risk-aware mechanism that jointly incorporates the current position state, structured memory, and CVaR-based risk references (Conditional Value at Risk~\cite{CVaR}; see Appendix~\ref{appendix:cvar}), with per-step transaction sizes capped by the 95\% CVaR to control exposure under volatility.
+This design ensures that every trade size is grounded in the agent’s current position and risk tolerance, making exposure control an explicit, first-class component of FinPos’s decision process.